 I didn’t feel like baking yesterday, but wanted something homemade.
 Remembering the Saltines we’d bought last weekend, I decided to make Cracker Candy – an easy recipe composed of brown sugar, butter, crackers and chocolate.
-Luckily, I had everything on hand, including a nice bar of chocolate called Toffee Interlude by Ghirdelli.
+Luckily, I had everything on hand, including a nice bar of chocolate called Toffee Interlude by Ghirardelli.

 The end result was an excellent cookie/candy.
 In fact, I think I like cracker candy better than butter toffee.
 The crackers offer a nice bit of relief from the richness of the butter and sugar.
 Plus, there’s more chocolate.
 My only mistake was using a chocolate bar containing toffee bits.
 The chewiness of the toffee bits clashed with the crispness of the candy.
 Next time I’ll use a different Ghirardelli bar.

-- Preheat oven to 425 degrees F.
+- Preheat oven to 400 degrees F.

 - Line a 10×15 inch pan with nonstick foil or parchment paper.